Los Angeles Coronavirus Information

 The current restrictions in LA are:

-- Maintain a safe social distance of 6-feet when outside of your home;
+- Maintain a safe social distance when outside of your home;

 Every citizen must comply with the above-stated measures.
 Relevant authorities are given the right to enforce them through fines and by dispersing gatherings.

 Is it safe to travel?